pdp10/sbpipe/docs/source/user_manual.md

 - Copasi 4.16+ - [http://copasi.org/](http://copasi.org/) (for model
 simulation, parameter scan, and parameter estimation)
-- Any R / Python / Java simulator (for model simulation)
+- Any R / Python / Java simulator (for model simulation.
+Users must install their dependencies)

 If LaTeX/PDF reports are also desired, the following software must also